mbreinhold/ojweb-generate/README.md

     <div class="table-of-contents"/>

-If you wish to place a heading before the table, use an `h4` heading:
+To place a heading before the table, use an `h4` heading:

     #### Contents